 - There are no note-worthy cons.

-This Incavare trapeze floor stand provides a free standing support for 770P offset trapeze bar when trapeze application on the headboard is not available.
+This Invacare trapeze floor stand provides free-standing support for 770P offset trapeze bar when trapeze application on the headboard is not available.
 An additional note prior to this product; this is only a trapeze floor stand.

 - For storage and handling convenience, the trapeze floor stand can be folded flat.